zbo14/envoke/linked_data/doc.md

 - Validate fields in the recording
 - Query composition and run validation process (1)
-- Query label, perforner, producer and validate fields
+- Query label, performer, producer and validate fields
 - Check that recording key matches label or performer key
 - Agent with matching key must hold composition right or publishing license
 - If there's a publishing license, run the validation process (2)